Palatipdev/fitness-app-mfit/POLISH.md

 - [ ] Error handling UI
 - [ ] blue flame streaks!

+## icon interaction
+- [ ] when press on icon of current page, dont re-load the page

 ## Generator / Exercise Database
 - [ ] Adding differentiator variable for upper back and lats
 - [ ] Add more glutes exercises